devops-rob/terraform-vault-secrets-engines/examples/rabbitmq_vhost_read_only/README.md

 ### Example use case

-For cases where, engineers or applications require read-only access to resources in a specific virtual host.
-For more information about Virtual Hosts, refer to the [Logical and Physical Separation documentation.](https://www.rabbitmq.com/vhosts.html#logical-separation)
+For cases where applications require read-only access to resources in a specific virtual host.
+Read permissions are generally used for message consumers.
+The permissions model is detailed in the [Authorisation documentation.](https://www.rabbitmq.com/access-control.html#authorisation) For more information about Virtual Hosts, refer to the [Logical and Physical Separation documentation.](https://www.rabbitmq.com/vhosts.html#logical-separation)

 ### RabbitMQ Requirements